JJK-IO/DjangoDeployment/README.md

   --help Display this help menu
   --app app_name Specify the app name, otherwise the tool will be interactive.
-  --server server_name Specify the sever name/host name that NGINX will use to server the application. eg. google.com --type [d/G]] d or g for daphne or gunicorn respectively.
+  --server server_name Specify the sever name/host name that NGINX will use to server the application. eg. google.com --type [daphne/gunicorn]] daphne or g for daphne or gunicorn respectively.
   --workers [num_workers] specify how many workers you want if using daphne --repository [url] URL to the git repository that holds the project.
   --python [2/3]] Python version 2 or 3.
 Only type 2 or 3.